 You are never too old or unhealthy to register to be a donor.
+This is a great question from our list frequently asked questions!
 Organs and tissues are generally not considered for donation if the person has died from cancer or an infectious disease; however, certain cancer patients can donate corneas.
 In the event you are in a position to be a donor, medical specialists will evaluate your medical history to determine your suitability to donate.
 Organs and tissue are tested for infectious diseases, including hepatitis, AIDS and other viral infections before they are transplanted.

 Does a person have to die to become an organ donor?

-No. Living people can donate a kidney or part of the liver or lung, although, Donor Alliance only recovers organs from deceased donors.
+No, there are a few organs that can be transplanted from a living person to another person.
+Living people can donate a kidney or part of the liver or lung; although, Donor Alliance only recovers organs from deceased donors.

 What steps must I take to become an organ and tissue donor?

 Simply register your decision on your state’s donor registry (for Colorado residents, visit www.DonateLifeColorado.org, and for Wyoming residents, visit www.DonateLifeWyoming.org), indicate your desire to be an organ and tissue donor on your driver’s license or other legal document, and most importantly, discuss the decision with your family so they know to honor your wish to give the gift of life after your death.